 Ellis’ Bucket List: see the seven wonders of the world.

-There are other lists of wonders, including natural wonders, ancient wonders, medieval wonders and underwater wonders.
-Now some of these seen, like Stonehenge, the Great Barrier Reef and Halong Bay, but I have still seen many, many more wondrous things.
+So far, I’ve made it to the pyramids, the Colosseum, Machu Picchu and Christ the Redeemer, but I have seen many more wondrous things.
 With that in mind, I thought I would list seven of my own wonders (plus some runners up because I couldn’t actually pick just seven).